intel/neural-compressor/docs/source/tuning_strategies.md

 **5.1** Block-wise fallback*

-For the transformer-like model, it will use the detected transformer block by default, and conduct the block-wise fallback.
-In each trial, all OPs within a block are reverted to high precision.
+For the [transformer-like](https://arxiv.org/abs/1706.03762) model, it will use the detected transformer block by default, and conduct the block-wise fallback.
+In each trial, all OPs within a block are reverted to high-precision.

 **5.2** Instance-wise fallback